collaborativebioinformatics/STRdust/README.md

 The simulator works on assembled genomes, as well as on only one or more assembled chromosomes, if the bed-file contains such entrances likewise (anything else could run error-free, but will not manipulate anything, as manipulations only occur in the known regions).
 The simulated reads were then used to create a phased bam that was used as input for STRdust.

 ### Simulation strategy
 SimiSTR was used to modify the GRCh38 (human) and SL4.0 (tomato) reference genome assemblies.
-Then, additional variation (SNVs) were introduced with SURVIVOR (https://github.com/fritzsedlazeck/SURVIVOR/) at a rate of 0.001.
+Then, additional variation (SNVs) were introduced with [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR/) at a rate of 0.001.

 Long reads were simulated using SURVIVOR for the GRCh38 (human) and SL4.0 (tomato) STR-modified genomes.
-Mapping was performed with minimap2 (https://github.com/lh3/minimap2) two-fold (with and without the `-Y` parameter), and phasing was done with longshot (https://github.com/pjedge/longshot).
+Mapping was performed with [minimap2](https://github.com/lh3/minimap2) two-fold (with and without the `-Y` parameter), and phasing was done with [longshot](https://github.com/pjedge/longshot).
 Default parameters were used for all tools, if not otherwise mentioned.

 ### Tested software
-We compared STRdust to straglr (https://github.com/bcgsc/straglr) and TRiCoLOR (https://github.com/davidebolo1993/TRiCoLOR).
+We compared STRdust to [Straglr](https://github.com/bcgsc/straglr) and [TRiCoLOR](https://github.com/davidebolo1993/TRiCoLOR).
 Both tools used as input the phased alignment, and were used with default parameters.